Near-real time data

 This project was conducted in collaboration with organizations around the world.
 This makes digital communication necessary.
 But working on location can also be very valuable, allowing small and larger problems among local people to be seen and solved much more quickly.

 Over this 8-year duration a lot of improvements have been made such as increasing the lead time for flood forecasts.
 As climate change intensifies and development accelerates, we will continue to work together in getting better and accurate information into the hands of those who need it most in order to make them more resilient and adaptable.
-This includes organizations like the United Nations World Food Programme in the region, with whom we’ve co-created our operational and near real-time flood mapping service.
+This includes organisations like the United Nations World Food Programme in the region, with whom we’ve co-created our operational and near real-time flood mapping service.

 Open science policy